The Unseen Species Problem Revisited: Appendix 2: Data and Experiments

 \subsubsection{Genes}

 We choose the same data set as the first example in \cite{daley_2014_modeling}, namely we test performance using sequence read archive session number SRX151616 which uses a MDA haploid library for single sperm sequencing.
 To limit computational cost the authors of \cite{daley_2014_modeling} use a binning approach.
 Because this interferes with the generalized unseen species structure we instead limit computational cost by restricting ourselves to the first $10^5$ locations on the genome.
-That is, for each fragment, we keep it only if hits this initial segment.
+That is, for each fragment, we keep it only if it hits this initial segment.
 Because the experiment, by design, covers most locations many times we keep only every 10th fragment to put us in a higher discovery regime.
+We use GRCh38 as the reference genome.